-- Prepare important documents for the next day (in a designated folder)
+- Prepare important documents for the next day (place them in a designated folder),

-- Find and delete unnecessary icons from your desktop (also screencaps, any downloaded files)
+- Find and delete unnecessary icons from your desktop (also screencaps, and any downloaded files),

-- Go through very old emails and either archive, sort, or delete them
+- Go through very old emails and either archive, sort, or delete them, and

 Declutter in 30 days

-The best way to go about digital declutter as a project is to stretch it out over four weeks.
+The best way to go about digital decluttering as a project is to stretch it out over four weeks.

 30 days is plenty of time because baby steps are much easier to manage.
-It gives you enough time to mull over the best course of action for you.
+It gives you enough time to mull over your best course of action.
 Besides, if you need to delete gigabytes of files and reorganize your whole computer, you’ll want to have time to think things through.